LLeoCompany/vison-makers-web/docs/consultation-system-design.md

 export const useConsultation = () => {
   const context = useContext(ConsultationContext);
   if (!context) {
-    throw new Error('useConsultation must be used within ConsultationProvider');
+    throw new Error("useConsultation must be used within ConsultationProvider");
   }
   return context;
 };